T of C

 (Return)

 Consists of the essays discussed in the following three footnotes.
-Compare this with Taiyin Daquanji, Folio 5, Part 1.
+Compare this with Taiyin Daquanji, Folio 5, Part 1, in particular the translation of the

 (Return)

-The original text here in Shilin Guangji is as follows (see also
+The original text here in Shilin Guangji is also online

 (Return)